sebastienrousseau/sebastienrousseau.github.io/_posts/2024-01-15-alien-studio-revolutionising-art-with-ai-photography.md

 ### Rust: The Foundations of a New Era

-My journey started with Rust, a language known for its safety and performance.
+My journey started with [**Rust ⧉**][06], a language known for its safety and performance.
 I was drawn to its simplicity and elegance, and I was intrigued by its potential to transform the way we build software.
 I was also fascinated by its potential to transform the way we think about software development.

 ### AI: The New Frontier

-Next came AI, a field teeming with possibilities.
+Next came [**AI ⧉**][07], a field teeming with possibilities.
 From understanding machine learning models to experimenting with neural networks, AI has opened up a world of innovative potential.

 ### Quantum Computing: The Enigma

-Quantum Computing was the pinnacle of my technical journey.
+[**Quantum Computing ⧉**][08] was the pinnacle of my technical journey.
 Its perplexing concepts and mind-bending theories pushed my cognitive boundaries, offering a glimpse into the future of computing.

 ![divider][divider].class=\"m-10 w-100\"